Believe Me (Fort Minor song): Background

 "Believe Me" is one of two songs in The Rising Tied (other than "Red to Black") where Mike Shinoda also sings (besides rapping), specifically the chorus.
 The main melody of the song is from Apple Inc.'s GarageBand loops named "Orchestra Strings 08."
-In the end of the album version song, it is heard that Mike Shinoda says, "Okay, so here's the thing", and segues into "Get Me Gone".
+In the end of the album version of the song, it is heard that Mike Shinoda says, "Okay, so here's the thing", and segues into "Get Me Gone".

 Music video

-The official music video was directed by Lauren Briet.
+The official music video was directed by Laurent Briet.
 The video simply shows Fort Minor in a parking garage, which is illuminated by lights that expand to one side.
 The chorus is presented with more exchanging lights in the shape of Mike Shinoda's head.
 Also, in the very last second of the video clip it is possible to see somebody (appears to be Tak) possibly tripping over or dancing just after the colored light passes Ryu.
 In the start of the video the water drops which fall on the ground synchronize with the beginning piano tune.
 DJ Cheapshot of Styles of Beyond and Eric Bobo also appear in the video, although none of them play any instruments.

 The music video is available on the Fort Minor Militia DVD.